-Out of Town News, a Harvard Square Fixture for 60 Years, Is Closing
+Out of Town News, a Harvard Square Fixture for 60 Years, Has Closed

-The Harvard Square institution could be gone by Halloween.
+The Harvard Square institution closed for good on Halloween.

 It outlasted the World’s Only Curious George Store, Tealuxe, John Harvard’s, and Crema Cafe.
 It survived as the Boston Evening Traveller, the Boston Post, the Boston Phoenix, and the Improper Bostonian folded.
 There were whispers of closures in 2008 and 2016, but still, it stayed.